Judith Tate

 Research Interest

-Dr. Tate’s research focuses on improving patient and family experiences during and following critical illness.
+Dr. Judith Tate’s research focuses on improving patient and family experiences during and following critical illness.
 She is particularly interested in cognitive and psychological sequelae of critical illness.
 She has expertise in symptoms experienced by critically ill patients; with expertise in care of critically ill older adults.
 In addition, she has expertise in qualitative and mixed methods research.

 Dr. Tate is actively involved in interdisciplinary organizations focused on critical care and has leadership position within the American Thoracic Society and the Society for Critical Care Medicine.
 She is committed to the development of successful research collaborations.
 And she is devoted to the development of future nurse scientists working with students at both the undergraduate and graduate levels.